 EAC certificate of conformity

-TR CU 012/2011 EAC Certificate of Compliance is mandatory.
-It is necessary for every manufacturer and supplier of equipment intended for use in explosive environments.
+TR CU 012/2011 EAC Certificate of Compliance is mandatory for all equipment intended for use in explosive environments.
 The EAC certificate not only proves successful safety assessment but also provides with the following:

 - Right to manufacture and sell devices with Ex components throughout EACU